Frequently Asked Questions

-Absolutely not.
-A good number of our clients come to us in the 9th and 10th grade so that we can help coach and shape their academic and extra-curricular passions to maximize acceptance to their top choice schools.
+A good number of our clients come to us in the 9th and 10th grades so that we can help coach and shape their academic and extra-curricular passions to maximize acceptance to their top-choice schools.
 This includes, but is not limited to, reaching out to professors at universities to initiate research opportunities for them, helping them to expand their musical or sports passions beyond the norm of school-sponsored activities, and helping students to achieve national recognition within their niche to maximize admissions chances.

 I want to know my student’s chances of gaining admission to two or three top choice colleges.
 Can you give this to me during the initial consultation?